 The Library is at the heart of the school and has a vital role to play for your child.
-As a whole school resource, it is central to learning, information handling and study skills, personal responsibility, and a lifelong love of reading and to nurture empathy and compassion.
+As a whole school resource, it is central to learning, information handling, developing critical thinking and study skills, personal responsibility, and in developing a lifelong love of reading to nurture empathy, compassion and an understanding of the world around us.

 All students have open access to the Library's resources throughout the school day and are encouraged to make use of the resources and support provided whether for school work or recreational interests.
-Library staff are always available to guide girls in developing their reading by suggesting interesting, challenging and content appropriate books and to encourage them to explore new authors and genres.
-Students are expected to show consideration for others in the Library as it is a whole school and College shared study space.
+Library staff are available to guide students in developing their reading by suggesting interesting, challenging, and content appropriate reading material and to encourage them to explore new authors, writing and genres.
+Students are expected to show consideration for others in the Library as it is a whole school and college shared study space.

 The Library is a safe, welcoming and inclusive space open during term time for the students to use for study, reading, homework and relaxing from 9.00am to 5.00pm Monday to Friday.
-It hosts a weekly, well attended Book Club which all Year 7 students are welcome to join in with at any time, an annual themed Book Week with author visits, activities and challenges for all students to engage with, a 'Pop Up Bookshop', quizzes and competitions.
+It hosts a weekly, well attended Book Club that students are welcome to join in with at any time; an annual themed Book Week with author visits, activities and challenges for all students to engage with, and a range of cross-Year quizzes and competitions.